gokdenizozkan/ddd/README.md

 which is an extended version of Semantic Versioning (SemVer).

 You may find the features use for versioning in the [VERSIONING-FEATURES.md](VERSIONING-FEATURES.md) file.

+## Installation

+To install the app,
+make sure you have Docker Engine and Docker Compose installed on your machine (or you can have Docker Desktop, which includes all).

+If you prefer video guides, here is a YouTube video of mine: [https://youtu.be/UPQtShILJw0](https://youtu.be/UPQtShILJw0)

+1. Clone this repo, or download the [compose.yaml](compose.yaml) file.
+2. `cd` to the directory where `compose.yaml` file is located.
+3. Open your favorite terminal and run `docker compose up`.
+4. When pulling is done and docker containers are started, go to the [http://localhost:8983/solr](http://localhost:8983/solr) address on your browser.
+5. This page is Solr's admin panel.
+Select the core named `dddfoodstores` from the menu located at the bottom of the left menu.
+6. Navigate to the `Schema` section.
+7. Add the following fields to the schema:
+   - TYPE, FIELD NAME
+   - string, name
+   - location, latlon
+   - pfloat, rating
+   - string, latitude
+   - string, longitude
+8. When you add the fields stated above, you are done!
+9. You may consider populating the database, and Solr with the [populate-db file](./main-service/http-starters/populate-db.http) found in the http-starters directory (in main-service).
+10. That's it!
+You are ready to go.

 ## Diagrams and Relationships